Mateusz Morawiecki: Second term (2019–2023)

 In January 2023, Morawiecki said he supported the death penalty.

 In February 2023, as the 2022 Russian invasion of Ukraine entered its second year, Morawiecki told Hungarian President Katalin Novák in a formal meeting at the Bucharest Nine summit in Warsaw that "We must prepare for years-long deterrence and defence against the Russian threat."

 In February 2023, Morawiecki said that Poland would "use its own good relations" with Turkey under Erdoğan to persuade it "to the fastest possible, and preferably concurrent, accession of Finland and Sweden to NATO."

 In March 2023, he visited Saudi Arabia and met with Saudi Crown Prince and de facto ruler Mohammed bin Salman.

 In March 2023, after General Secretary of the Chinese Communist Party Xi Jinping's three-day visit to Russia, Morawiecki expressed concern about a "dangerous" China-Russian alliance.
 On 14 April after the visit of Emmanuel Macron to Beijing, where he met CCP general secretary Xi Jinping and caused alarm in Washington because he spoke of France's "sovereign autonomy", Morawiecki went there and read a prepared paper to a diplomatic audience.
 In those remarks he said that "You can not protect Ukraine today and tomorrow by saying that Taiwan is none of our business.
 You have to support Ukraine if you want Taiwan to remain independent.
 If Ukraine is conquered, the next day China can attack Taiwan.
 I see here a very big connection, a lot of correlation between the situation in Ukraine and the situation in Taiwan and China."
 This caused the Chinese MFA to react sharply and inimically.

 In April 2023, Morawiecki told the Atlantic Council think-tank that: "Our relationship with Hungary changed a lot because of the position of Hungary toward Ukraine and Russia" after the invasion.
 "We had once very strong cooperation on the level of the Visegrad group [Czech Republic, Hungary, Poland, and Slovakia], now much less so."

 In July 2023, Morawiecki warned that Poland is not planning to open its borders to imports of agricultural products from Ukraine, saying "We protect our agriculture, that’s why we don’t open borders for agricultural goods from Ukraine."

-Under his government, hundreds of people, including leading opposition figures, were spied on using Pegasus software.
+Morawiecki's government has faced allegations of spying on hundreds of people, including leading opposition figures, using Pegasus software.
 Among those targeted whose names have been revealed are Krzysztof Brejza (Civic Platform campaign leader), former foreign minister Radoslaw Sikorski, former finance minister Jacek Rostowski, Michał Kołodziejczak (leader of a peasant protest movement).
 In addition to these leading figures, there are also former ministers from Donald Tusk's first governments (2007–2014), three retired Polish army generals, two lobbyists for US arms firms, the president of one of the main employers' organisations, as well as a number of PiS representatives.
-Much of the information obtained with the software, notably SMS and e-mail correspondence, was made public in manipulated forms by public television.
-The latter, which was aligned with the government, used this information to organise campaigns to discredit opposition figures.
+Much of the information obtained with the software, notably SMS and e-mail correspondence, was made public in allegedly manipulated forms by public television.
+The latter, which was accused of being aligned with the government, used this information to organise campaigns to discredit opposition figures.